NGORONGORO CONSERVATION AREA

-Game drives are an exceptional way to explore the diverse wildlife species in Ngorongoro Conservation Area.
+Game drives are an exceptional way to explore the diverse wildlife species in the Ngorongoro Conservation Area.
 The game viewing experience in this conservation area is best done in a 4×4 safari vehicle and it lets you sight different wildlife species including elephants, buffaloes, lions, leopards, birds, blue wildebeests, antelopes, and many others.

 Bird watching in Ngorongoro Conservation Area rewards birders with amazing bird sights.
-The birds to keep your eye on include Hartlaub’s turacos, Egyptian vultures, Eastern spoonbill, capped wheatear, red and yellow barbets, Augur buzzard, Jackson’s widowbird, Livingstone Turacos, Kenya rufous sparrow, greater flamingos, Fan-tailed widow bird, Hildebrandt’s starling, Hildebrandt’s spurfowl, Eastern double collared sunbird, African spoonbill, ostriches.
+The birds to keep your eye on including Hartlaub’s turacos, Egyptian vultures, Eastern spoonbill, capped wheatear, red and yellow barbets, Augur buzzard, Jackson’s widowbird, Livingstone Turacos, Kenya rufous sparrow, greater flamingos, Fan-tailed widow bird, Hildebrandt’s starling, Hildebrandt’s spurfowl, Eastern double collared sunbird, African spoonbill, ostriches.

 - Walking tours

 Visitors can also walk in and around the Ngorongoro Conservation Area.
 The short walks take tourists through different sites including Empakai/Olmoti craters and if you are interested in long walks, you can start your hike from Olmoti to Empakai and descend to the Great rift valley.
-Other sites to visit include Olkarien Gorge, Nasero rock and many others.
+Other sites to visit include Olkarien Gorge, Nasero rock, and many others.